Aniruddhsinh03/splashWithJavaScriptWebsiteLuaScript/README.md

 ## Spiders

-This project contains two spiders and you can list them using the `list`
+This project contains one spider and you can list them using the `list`
 command:

     $ scrapy list